vitaut/vitaut.net/_posts/2015-02-26-comparison-of-cppformat-and-printf.md

 ------------------

-According to the [code bloat benchmark](https://github.com/cppformat/cppformat#compile-time-and-code-bloat), C++ Format generates about 10% to the optimized code size compared to `printf`.
+According to the [code bloat benchmark](https://github.com/cppformat/cppformat#compile-time-and-code-bloat), C++ Format adds about 10% to the optimized code size compared to `printf`.
 The additional size comes from the type information that is passed alongside the formatting arguments.